jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

     AssertionError: '17:17' != '17:00'

-  the ``duration`` function is current using ``get_hour`` for hours and minutes.
+  the ``duration`` function currently uses ``get_hour`` for hours and minutes.
 I need to create a function that calculates the difference between the minutes

 * I use the ``get_hour`` function as a reference to create a similar function which gets the minutes from a given timestamp